fdeblasio/pokeemerald-expansion/README.md

 - Drampa:
     - Type: Normal/Dragon->Dragon/Normal
     - Learns Swift by level up

+- Cosmoem:
+    - Only evolves into Solgaleo, regardless of time of day

 - Solgaleo:
     - Learns Psychic Fangs by level up